grantwinney/TweetRandomPostFromAGhostBlog/README.md

 3. Upload the zip file you created above.
 4. Set the handler as `TweetRandomFeedItem::TweetRandomFeedItem.Program::Main`
 5. Under "Basic settings", decrease the memory to 128MB and increase the timeout to a minute.
 For me, it generally takes about 15-20 seconds to run, and uses 50MB or less of memory.
-6. Set the following environment variables:
+6. Set the environment variables as follows:

 #### Environment Variables